lionel-panhaleux/archon-bot/README.md

 For example if a player drops out of a round at the very beginning, he might decide to award only 0.5 VP to its predator, or no VP at all.
 In that case, the archon bot will see the total result as invalid because the total does not match.
-A judge can force an odd VP result to be accepted.
+A judge can force an odd VP result to be accepted:
-For example, validate Table 1 on Round 2:

 ```
-archon validate 1 2 Alice dropped out on turn two
+/validate-score table: 4 note: Disqualified John but awared only 0.5 VP to his predator, Alice
 ```

+- `table`: The table for which the odd score is to be validated
+- `note`: Explain why this odd scoring happened
+- `round`: current round by default, but you can fix a previous round by giving its number.

 ### Sanctioned tournament